icedream/PropHunt/README.md

 Tested on Windows, Mac and Ubuntu Linux.

+## License

+This work is licensed under the [Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported license](http://creativecommons.org/licenses/by-nc-sa/3.0/), the same license as the original.

 ## Dependencies

 This mod requires this to be installed _on both, server and client_: